Mareliusmoen/varberg-games/README.md

 ### Local Deployment

 ## Credits
-- Postman messeging service from: https://django-postman.readthedocs.io/en/latest/ is used to allow registered users to message eachother within the site.
+- Postman messeging service from: [link](https://django-postman.readthedocs.io/en/latest/) is used to allow registered users to message eachother within the site.
+Thanks for providing a almost 'out-of-the-box' experience.
+- Bootstrap 5 and it's detailed documentation made the frontend part of the programming very smooth and easy. [link](https://getbootstrap.com/docs/5.0/getting-started/introduction/)
 -

 ---

 ## Acknowledgments
+- Thanks to my mentor Alex K. [GitHub](https://github.com/lexach91), for patiently listening to my plans and helping out when problems arose.